top of page

 Your identity isn’t just your artistry.

-Music is part of you — a beautiful, meaningful part — but it’s not all of you.
+Music is a beautiful part of you, but it’s not all of you.

 You are:

-• A creative person who can think, feel, and dream beyond the stage.
+• A creative person who thinks, feels, and dreams beyond the stage.

-• Someone with relationships, hobbies, and experiences that exist outside of your craft.
+• Someone who has relationships, hobbies, and experiences outside of your craft.

-• A human being with intrinsic value, no matter how well you perform.
+• A human being with intrinsic value, regardless of your performance.

-When you let go of the idea that “musician” is your whole identity, you give yourself permission to be a person first.
+By letting go of the idea that “musician” is your entire identity, you give yourself permission to be a person first.

 2. Separate Your Self-Worth From Your Outcomes

-Mistakes, rejections, and imperfect performances feel devastating... but only when you believe they define your worth.
+Mistakes, rejections, and imperfect performances can feel devastating... but only when you believe they define your worth.

-What if a rejection was just part of growth — not a reflection of your talent or your value as a person?
+What if a rejection was merely a part of growth — not a reflection of your talent or value as a person?

-What if a mistake during a performance was simply a moment, not a verdict?
+What if a mistake during a performance was just a moment, not a final verdict?

-And the truth is, failure isn’t proof that you’re not good enough.
-It’s proof that you’re learning, stretching, trying — which is far braver than staying stuck.
+Truthfully, failure isn’t proof that you’re not good enough.
+It’s a demonstration that you’re learning, stretching, and trying — which is braver than staying stagnant.

 You don’t need a perfect performance to be worthy.
 You already are.